D.C. school leaders struggle to reopen buildings for small groups this month as staff reluctance persists

 “I think DCPS can do it, and I think DCPS should do it,” Bowser said this month about returning to schools.

 The challenge of reopening schools — even for just small groups — is not unique to the District.
 Infection rates here have fallen to levels that the Centers for Disease Control and Prevention says would allow schools to reopen with “lower risks of transmission.”
-But teachers and staff have resisted going back, and they question whether buildings are safe.
+But teachers and staff members have resisted going back, and they question whether buildings are safe.
 Bowser said that the city needs to consider “workforce readiness” and that health metrics alone are not driving reopening decisions.

 Most big-city districts also began the year with all-remote learning.